We carry out a number of operations on the lungs and the pleura, which you may need because you have:

 Your consultant will discuss your condition with you and what type of surgery you may need.

-We have made a number of lung videos to give you a better idea of what it's like to come in for lung surgery:
+We also have a series of videos to give you a better idea of what it's like to come in for lung surgery on our YouTube channel:

 - before your lung surgery